citp/privacy-policy-historical/c/co/coa/coachfederation.org.md

-> *The following text is extracted and transformed from the coachfederation.org privacy policy that was archived on 2009-07-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090728103327id_/http%3A//www.coachfederation.org/about-icf/contact-icf/privacy-policy-for-icf) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the coachfederation.org privacy policy that was archived on 2010-06-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100613182958id_/http%3A//www.coachfederation.org/about-icf/contact-icf/privacy-policy-for-icf) for the most accurate reproduction.*

 # International Coach Federation

-######
-Advertisement

-######
-Advertisement

 Privacy Policy for ICF

 The International Coach Federation (ICF) recognizes the importance of protecting our users' privacy.
-To that end we have created this privacy statement in order to demonstrate our commitment to privacy.
-The following discloses our information gathering and dissemination practices.
+To that end we have created the privacy statement and spam policy in order to demonstrate our commitment to privacy.

+Information on how site content can and cannot be used is also listed below.

 **What Information is Collected  **
 ICF and its Web hosting company, acting as ICF's agent, collect and store technical information about your visit to our Web site.
 We use this information for statistical purposes to make our site more accessible to visitors and the information we collect is not provided to any other third party.
 Specifically, we may record: